Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Nimbus Cloak  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/6361.png" Align=left width=7% height=7%>

-This rune has four charges, you regain all charges at the end of a long rest.
+**Charges**: This rune has four charges, you regain all charges at the end of a long rest.

 You gain +10 movement speed.